Joy569002/System_architecture_and_design_pattern/README.md

-Here Gathered some notes on system architecure and design pattern.
-You can learn about below pattern and there use.
-Code writen in java.Just put those script in chat gpt and ask qus ... you can learn fast in this approach.
-Secondly, by reading about system architecture, you will learn about different types of software architectures such as MVP, MVVM, client–server, or master–slave.
 | **Pattern** | **Category** | **Typical Use Case** |
 | --- | --- | --- |
 | **Singleton** | Creational | Managing shared resources like **database connections**, **logging**, **config** |